modernaweb/black-widgets/README.md

 *   Black Horizontal (for experts)

-Live Demo & Demo Importer — Coming Soon
+Live Demo & Demo Importer — Coming Soon.
+Furthermore, currently, we are working on Onward theme to make it compatible with WooCommerce.
+It would be an abnormal theme ✴️.

 ### Features